rafianahmed/Sector-Model-Accuracy-Assessor/README.md

 # Sector Model Accuracy Assessor

-Web app to evaluate regression model performance for a sector dataset.
+This is a browser-based regression analytics tool for assessing model fit on a single uploaded sector dataset.

-Metrics calculated:
+## Features

+- Upload CSV
+- Choose target variable
+- Choose predictor variables
+- Run OLS regression
+- Compute:
   - RSS
   - TSS
   - R²
+  - Adjusted R²
   - RSE
   - RMSE

-Includes:
+- Show visual analytics:
+  - Actual vs Predicted
+  - Residuals vs Predicted
-- CSV upload
+  - Residual Histogram
+  - Feature Magnitude View
+  - 3D Multidimensional Plot
+- Simulate cross-sector transfer accuracy under:
+  - feature mean shift
-- feature selection
+  - feature scale shift
+  - noise inflation

+## Interpretation

+- Smaller is better:
+  - RSS
+  - RSE
+  - RMSE

+- Larger is better:
+  - R²
+  - Adjusted R²

+- TSS is contextual only.
+  It is not a model-quality metric by itself.

+## Files

+- `index.html`
-- regression fitting
+- `README.md`
-- multidimensional 3D visualization of model accuracy

-Deployment:
+## Run locally

+Open `index.html` in your browser.

+## Deploy on GitHub Pages

+1. Create a GitHub repository
-Upload `index.html` to a GitHub repository and enable GitHub Pages from the main branch.
+2. Upload `index.html` and `README.md`
+3. Commit to `main`
+4. Go to:
+   - Settings
+   - Pages
+5. Select:
+   - Source = Deploy from a branch
+   - Branch = main
+   - Folder = / (root)
+6. Save

+## Important Note

+The cross-sector section is a simulation-based estimate.
+It is not real measured accuracy unless you use actual data from another sector.